 How to Measure ROI in Modern Marketing

-Many of us veterans of direct marketing look at the brave new world of modern marketing and find ourselves overwhelmed by digital speak, technology, quantitative methods, and artificial intelligence— much less how to measure ROI.
+Many of us veterans of direct marketing look at the brave new world of modern marketing and find ourselves overwhelmed by digital speak, technology, quantitative methods, and artificial intelligence— much less how to measure Modern Marketing ROI.
 In a recent interview with global management consulting giant McKinsey & Company, Libby Chambers, Chief Strategy, Product and Marketing Officer at Western Union, says:

 “I’ve spent most of my career in direct marketing, so for me, some of the science has just been rebranding stuff that people in the credit card or the publishing world have been doing for 50 years.
-But I do think that the cost of data has come down, the cost of the tools has come down, and the level of ‘real-timeness’ of the information has gone way up.”
+But I do think that the cost of data has come down, the cost of the tools has come down, and the level of ‘real-timeliness’ of the information has gone way up.”

 This got me thinking: many marketing veterans are hesitant to tread into modern marketing because they think it’s new.
 They believe somehow that technology, especially digital technology, has changed the fundamentals of marketing and that unless you know HTML and Google Analytics, it’s difficult to make headway.
 Libby Chambers has a different view.
 Fifty years is the time window she is talking about, and she sees that a lot is still the same.